ossd-s25/project-evaluation/Godot.md

 __Are the contributing instructions clear?__ Yes, the contributing instructions are comprehensive and provide detailed guidelines on how to report issues, propose features, and submit pull requests.
 They also include information on coding standards and best practices to ensure consistency and quality in contributions.

-__URL for code of conduct / community norms / community guildelines:__  [Community Guidelines](https://godotengine.org/code-of-conduct/)
+__URL for code of conduct / community norms / community guidelines:__  [Community Guidelines](https://godotengine.org/code-of-conduct/)

 __URL for instructions for users to download and install the package:__  [Binary Download](https://godotengine.org/download)